abhiraj2k/ChatBoi/README.md

-## Look ct console for Errors and all dispatched Actions
+## Look at console for Errors and all dispatched Actions

 ## Available Scripts